Jmeier05/frc-docs/source/docs/software/actuators/using-speed-controllers.rst

 Using PWM Speed Controllers
 ---------------------------
-PWM speed controllers can be controlled in the same was as a CAN speed controller.
+PWM speed controllers can be controlled in the same space as a CAN speed controller.
 For a more detailed background on *how* they work, see :doc:`pwm-controllers`.
 To use a PWM speed controller, simply use the appropriate speed controller class provided by WPI